nikolayhg/notes/books.md

 ## Summary Apps
 * [Blinkist](https://www.blinkist.com/) - most new famous books, few missing.
 Price: 80€/year.
-  * Web, App, Text, Audio, Offline (Easy to download), Very Intuitive to use.
+  * Web, App (Offline - easy to download), Text, Audio, Very Intuitive to use.
 * [GetAbtract](http://www.getabstract.com/) - most new famous books, few missing.
 Price: 300€/year.
-  * Web (download as PDF, epub, mobi), App, Text, Audio, Offline (Not easy to download), Less Intuitive to use.
+  * Web (download as PDF, epub, mobi), App (Offline - Not easy to download), Text, Audio, Less Intuitive to use.
   * Cons: Does not have chapters.
 Text-To-Speech does not have a slider.
 Does not remember last views paragraph of a book.